christophstrasen/LQR/docs/concepts/records_and_schemas.md

 If you do not have a natural `id` field, you can supply an `idSelector` function instead of `idField` and generate a **synthetic, but stable** identifier, e.g. a UUID or an auto‑incrementing counter you maintain for that stream.

-LiQoR does not *enforce* global uniqueness of `RxMeta.id`, but treating `id` as “this logical record’s identity” is strongly recommended:
+LQR does not *enforce* global uniqueness of `RxMeta.id`, but treating `id` as “this logical record’s identity” is strongly recommended:

 - joins and grouping rely on join keys / group keys, not on `id`, so non‑unique ids will not break the core mechanics; but
 - logs, metrics, visualization, and any dedupe logic that uses `id` as a key become much easier to reason about when each record for a given schema has a stable, unique id.